EsakkimuthuPandian/101-Understanding-data/01-Dataset-Credit Card Fraud Detection/README.md

   The dataset description does not provide an explanation for the presence of zero-amount transactions.

-## 4. My Summary of the Dataset
-After examining the dataset, I observed the following characteristics:
+--After examining the dataset, I observed the following characteristics:

 - Total number of rows: **284,807**
 - Total number of columns: **31**